 Dr. Troutman is an Assistant Professor in the online M.A.
-Clinical Mental Health Counseling program and Contributing Faculty at Walden University.
+Clinical Mental Health Counseling program at a CACREP Accredited institution and Contributing Faculty at Walden University.
 He is a National Certified Counselor (NCC), Board-Certified TeleMental Health Provider (BC-TMH) and holds dual licensure in the State of South Carolina as a Licensed Professional Counselor (LPC) and Licensed Professional Counselor Supervisor (LPCS).

 His areas of expertise are related to multicultural concerns in counseling with a specific focus on the LGBTQQIA+ population.
 His primary area of inquiry are the parallel developmental processes of adolescents who present as LGBTQQIA+ as well as their families.